 - How much daylight does Iceland have in each month?

 Iceland’s daylight hours vary massively between the seasons.
 In May and June, the total amount of sunshine can be over 150 hours in a month.
-By contrast, in December this can be as low as 30 hours.
+By contrast, in total daylight of Iceland in December can be as low as 30 hours.
 Check out this website for graphs describing Iceland’s climate.

 - What is the longest day in Iceland?